balajeetm/json-mystique/documentation/Home.md

 </dependency>
 ```

+The custom [spring-boot-starter](https://docs.spring.io/spring-boot/docs/1.5.8.RELEASE/reference/htmlsingle/#boot-features-custom-starter) for JsonMystique.
+Autoconfigures all necessary beans and seamlessly integrates with Spring's RestControllers and Jackson libraries.

-The json mystique ships with a spring boot starter which autoconfigures the json mystique environment appropriately, creating all the necessary beans.
+The json mystique's spring boot starter autoconfigures the json mystique environment appropriately, creating all the necessary beans.
 Its primary features are
 *   Configures the simple [Jackson](https://github.com/FasterXML/jackson) Json Convertor as a bean
-* Configures the simple Gson](https://github.com/google/gson) Json Convertor as a bean
+*   Configures the simple [Gson](https://github.com/google/gson) Json Convertor as a bean
 *   Configures Jackson Object Mapper with the ability to serialise and deserialise Gson Objects (JsonElement)
 *   Configures JsonMystique with its appropriate turns as a bean
 *   If Spring-web is in the classpath, it connfigures a RestTemplate with the ability to serialise and deserialise Gson Objects (JsonElement)
 *   Automatically registers custom Json Mystique `MystTurns` with JsonMystique

+For more details refer the [usage guide](Usage-Guide.md) or the [sample projects](json-mystique-samples/mystique-web-sample) for usage

 #### Json Mystique - Gson Utilities
 ---
-[2.x.x](http://search.maven.org/#artifactdetails%7Ccom.balajeetm.mystique%7Cgson-utils%7C2.0.8%7Cjar) Gson based, Json Manipulation Utilities

 ```xml
 <dependency>